-- Be punctual and follow all school rules as normal. - Engage with all online learning throughout the day. - Engage with the reflection and restorative work to show they are learning from their poor behaviour(s). - Be respectful at all times. - Bring any stationary, break/lunch reading material that they require. - Ideally bring a packed lunch. - Hand in their mobile phone at the start of the day to the pastoral support worker.
+- Be punctual and follow all school rules as normal. - Engage with all learning throughout the day. - Engage with the reflection and restorative work to show they are learning from their poor behaviour(s). - Be respectful at all times. - Bring any stationary, break/lunch reading material that they require. - Ideally bring a packed lunch. - Hand in their mobile phone at the start of the day to the LaunchPad Manager - Go straight home at 15:00 without loitering in the vicinity of Grammar School Walk.